 Call 800.465.0142 to speak with an admissions counselor.

 In treating, it is important to begin with a body and mind free from the influences of substance abuse.
 Our initial assessment is designed to uncover a variety of needs for clients including whether or not detox services are necessary.
 In many cases, parents are not fully aware of how heavily their child may abuse drugs and alcohol and are unsure of the need for detox services.

-Sober College works with a medically managed sub-acute residential drug and alcohol detox center that can provide treatment at all varying stages of detoxification.
-With medical supervision our clients are able to detox comfortably while living in a safe and supportive environment.
-Upon completing their detox, clients are transported back to Sober College to begin the recovery process in one of our residential treatment homes.
+Sober College offers medically managed sub-acute residential drug and alcohol detox that can provide treatment at all varying stages of detoxification.
+With medical supervision, our clients are able to detox comfortably while living in a safe and supportive environment.
+Upon completing their detox, clients begin the recovery process in one of our residential treatment homes.

 More About the Benefits of Drug Detox Centers

 Once someone has completed detox at Sober College, we recommended that they attend a residential treatment program where they can be away from their old environment with triggers and around peers who are also sober.
 Sober College offers treatment programs designed to meet the specific needs of our young adult clients including men, women, dual-diagnosis and more.